Carl7yan/sv_uvm_start/sv_tb/README.md

-This folder contains three small verification projects using SystemVerilog testbench, which are done when I was learning SV.
+This folder contains three small verification projects of SystemVerilog testbench, which are done when I was learning SV.